akawashiro/akawashiro.com/articles/straceprof-en.md

 The profiler result of a full build of the [Julia](https://github.com/JuliaLang/julia) programming language can be found [here](https://akawashiro.com/articles/julia_build.png).
 Between 140 and 320 seconds after the build starts, the processes `compiler.jl` and `sys.jl` are running, and this is the main bottleneck in the build.
 By optimizing these processes, we can reduce the build time.
+(But optimizing them is very difficult or impossible.)

 <img src="./julia_build.png">